tobek/headsoak/notes.md

 - do something about font sizes (proportional to screen yes, try out on a) 1920x1080, b) smaller screen, c) tablet, d) phone)
 - investigate and fix lunr weirdness
 - shortcuts
+  - MOAR POWER mode: enable overkill, enable checkbox that removes modkey for that shortcut
   - new tag in general (ctrl shift t?)
   - ctrl+l move to query bar
   - verify tab goes between textareas in other browsers